 You are spoiled for choice when it comes to accommodation with character in Georgetown.
-New boutique hotels and guesthouses are being opened everywhere in the old town, alongside with cafés, bars and shops – great news for KLites looking for a weekend away.
+New boutique hotels and guesthouses opened up in the last few years everywhere in the old town, alongside with cafés, bars and shops.
+It’s great news for KLites looking for a weekend away.

-We stayed at Muntri Mews, old horse stables and staff quarters renovated into a charming hotel (I had to check what mews means).
-It calls itself “flashbacker hotel” and I have to say things have changed a fair bit since my backpacker days – there was absolutely no flash in hostels those days.
+We stayed at Muntri Mews, old horse stables and staff quarters renovated into a charming hotel (I had to check what ‘mews‘ means).
+It calls itself ‘flashbacker hotel’.
+I have to say things have changed a fair bit since my backpacker days – there was absolutely no flash in hostels those days.

 Breakfast was included in the room rate and is á la carte – orange juice, coffee/tea and one dish of your choise.
-The café where breakfast is also served is shaded by big plants and from the outside tables you can watch the world go by – something I miss in KL where few restaurants are actually on the street.
+The café, where they also serve breakfast, is shaded by big plants and from the outside tables you can watch the world go by – something I miss in KL where few restaurants are actually on the street.
 The restaurant itself has a cosy nostalgic feel with checkered floors and kopitiam furniture.

-All in all Muntri Mews is a great choise if you want to be in the centre of Georgetown within easy access to sights and want to spend your night in a small, unique hotel.
+All in all Muntri Mews is a great choice, if you want to be in the centre of Georgetown within easy access to sights and want to spend your night in a small, unique hotel.
 For the latest rates, please check here.
 And if you want to bring Bello: this places allowed dogs!